UCF/UCF-Degree-Search-Plugin/README.md

 NOTE: this plugin's readme.md file is automatically generated.
 Please only make modifications to the readme.txt file, and make sure the `gulp readme` command has been run before committing readme changes.

 ### Wishlist/TODOs ###
-* Provide simple default templates that can be overridden in the theme.
+* Provide default styles that are not dependent on the Athena Framework.